 We experimented with lead, antimony, tin, cadmium and copper, one at a time.
 The lead was so slow, it would have taken several months to complete.
 The cadmium and copper provided relatively coarse, substandard electroplating.
 The antimony took a week, adhering only briefly, then sliding off, forming a runny black precipitate.
 Antimony is unexpectedly, frustratingly not suitable for quantitative evaluation but fortunately, tin is an excellent substitute.
 The tin took eight hours to record and gave the remarkable results which we show in the movie.
 Naturally, we ran the test with rubber as well.
 The results were exactly the same.
 The untreated cell provided electroplating, the supplement cell provided none.
 We confirmed that rubber and synthetic can both be spectacularly effective at one part per million.

-Please contact us if you have any questions about technology/ product/ manufacturing/ marketing.
+Our philosophy has always been "to make the footprints, not to follow in them".
+We do all our own research and development work.
+Please contact us if you have any questions about the technology/ product/ manufacturing/ marketing.
 It does not oblige you in any way.

 We like working with battery manufacturers and specialist battery separator manufacturers.
 We would like to work with manufacturers to build this concept into a world-class product.
 We are happy to negotiate suitable licensing arrangements.

 Most of the patents listed below were filed only days before the patented products were put on the market, to maximize the effective life of the patents and were granted after the products had been on the market for some time.
 Most of the patents listed were pledged by the manufacturers, soon after they were granted, as collateral to secure loans from banks, to help build manufacturing infrastructures around the inventions.

 US Patent 2,112,529 to Hazell; Eardley, (1938 - rubber plus clay, conventional vulcanization);